Ahmed-3alaa2/RegistrationSuite/README.md

 A registration test for a travelling website.Starts by directing to the url and entering the credentials to the registration portal then asserting the log out and in using the same credentials authentication.

 # Prerequisites
-A java ide supplied with jdk v.14 eclipse,intellij,etc
+A java ide supplied with jdk v.14 eclipse,intellij,etc and maven for installing dependencies

 # Installing
 Install ide then build the pom.xml file to download the dependencies